TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2025)

 Organization

-The preliminary meeting will take place at 2pm on Wednesdy, 12th of Februray 2025 on Zoom See Slides.
+The preliminary meeting will take place at 2pm on Wednesdy, 12th of Februray 2025 on Zoom.
+See Slides.

 All students will be matched to one topic group including a primary paper and two secondary papers.
 They are expected to give one short and one long presentation on their primary paper (from the perspective of an academic reviewer) as well as a one-slide on the secondary papers from two different perspectives (industry practitioner and academic researcher).